fvaleri/strimzi-debugging/sessions/005/README.md

 ```

 When the replication is done (NaN metrics), we increase the producer buffer by overriding its configuration.
-Now every batch will include more data and repeating the same test, we see a significant improvement in replication speed.
+Now every batch will include more data and the same test should complete the replications in about half of the time or even less.
-Note that he request latency is increased too, but it is still good.
+Note how the request latency increases too, but still good.
 There is no free lunch, it's always a tradeoff between throughput and latency.

 ```sh